-It can be uncomfortable when the marrow is drawn into the syringe, but this should only last for a short time.
-You may be offered a short-acting sedative to reduce any pain or discomfort during the test.
+Before the bone marrow sample is taken, you’ll be given a local anaesthetic injection to numb the area.
+You may also be offered a short-acting sedative to reduce any pain or discomfort during the test.

 You may feel bruised after having a sample of bone marrow taken, and have an ache for a few days.
 This can be eased with mild painkillers.

 This test can be done on a blood or bone marrow sample.
 It shows which type of lymphocyte (B-lymphocyte or T-lymphocyte) has become cancerous.
 Knowing this helps the doctors plan the most appropriate treatment for you.

 This test can also be used to look for very small amounts of leukaemia during treatment and at the end of treatment.

 Cytogenetics is the study of chromosomes.
 Every cell in our body has 22 pairs of chromosomes and two sex chromosomes: XX in women and XY in men.
 Chromosomes are made up of DNA, which is grouped into genes.
 The genes control all the activities of the cell.There are often changes in the DNA in leukaemia cells.
 There are several ways of looking for these changes.

 This looks at the chromosomes through a microscope.
 Usually the chromosomes from 20–30 cells are looked at.
 It is possible to see if there are extra chromosomes or fewer than there should be.
 Sometimes bits of chromosomes are lost completely and other times they have moved to a different chromosome.
 Some people with ALL have a particular change in the leukaemia cells, called the Philadelphia chromosome (see below).

 This test is used to look at specific areas in the genes where changes are known to be found in ALL.
 It can find changes that can’t be seen with cytogenetic testing.